DanaMW/PowerShell-TuneUp/BinMenu/README.md

 To use it place the two files in the desired folder.
-Open with your text editor bot BinMenuRW.ps1 and BinMenu.ps1 and change the "BASE" folder at the top.
+Open with your text editor both BinMenuRW.ps1 and BinMenu.ps1 and change the "BASE" folder at the top.
 Save BinMenu.ps1, then back to editing BinMenuRW.ps1.
 Uncomment the "BREAK" (Comments show you where) then save and run it.
 The file it creates you then edit.